Thursday, January 5, 2012

 Be Free To Start Simple - I've had seasons of life that were so overwhelmed that I backed down to a "verse-a-day" card rack.
 I'd grab that verse as I fell out of bed and read it several times through the day hanging on for dear life.

 Which Translation?
 The One You Will Read - Better to read the Living Bible paraphrase rather than let some other "better" translation collect dust on the shelf.
 Over the course of the years, I've actually read almost every translation and paraphrase at least once.
-Personally, I use the New International Version (NIV) as my basic working translation.
-I read the English Standard Version (ESV) for 2011 and really like it.
+Personally, I now use the English Standard Version (ESV) as my basic working translation, though I've used the New International Version (NIV) in this way for years.
 I love to dip in to the Message for a change of pace.
-And I stop and read a story from The Jesus Storybook Bible: Every Story Whispers His Name more often than you would think
+And I stop and read a story from The Jesus Storybook Bible: Every Story Whispers His Name more often than you would think.
+If you have never read that, stop right now, order it and read one chapter a day until done.
+Doctor's orders!
+Click Here to order.

 A System Generally Helps - OK, I admit to be a recovering performance-oriented, driven, Germanic sort of guy.
 (Click Here for a good laugh.)
 I still think having some sort of system to navigate the days is helpful.
 A checklist, a bookmark, a computer based reading list.
 Use whatever works for you.
 And if you miss a few days, then just pick up where you left off and go forward.
 So what if it takes you 60 days to actually get through a 30 day reading program.
 Get through it and celebrate!
 And don't feel like you've got to get a system that bites off more than you can regularly chew.
 No need to get a through the Bible in one year system if you will never be able to read 3-4 chapters per day.
 Better to get a through the New Testament in one year system.
 And for people just taking their first steps, I recommend simply reading the book of John, and then reading it through again - and again and again.
 Anybody would be blessed to read the Book of John portion by portion for a year!

 Another Resource Post - Justin Taylor is a great Gospel Coalition blogger.
-Bible Reading Plans for 2012 is chock full of info and options.
+How to Read the Whole Bible in 2014 is chock full of info and options.

 And One More - Tim Challes has posted helpful suggestions for connecting Bible Reading with many of the other resolutions we all are making or needing to make around this time of year.
 Click Here for Keeping Your Resolutions.